 3X50m from a stand with 7-8 minutes between repetitions.
 Then a 10 minute break. (another 34′)

 Then a 2o minute cooldown.
-There might also be jumping/plyometrics and some workouts will be starts.
+There might also be jumping/plyometrics and some workouts will have starts before the sprint work.

 But overall, the workout lasts between 3.5 to 4 hours total since this is what is required for true sprint training.
-Maximal quality work requires long rest intervals (another common rule of thumb is 1.5 minute rest for every 10m run) and true speed can only be trained under those conditions.
+Maximal quality work requires long rest intervals and true speed can only be trained under those conditions.
+A common rule of thumb is 1-1.5 minute rest for every 10m run.
+So a 60m sprint requires 6-9 minutes rest.
+An all out 100m sprint would require 10-15 minutes rest.

 A true speed workout would include the same warm-up into 4X40m block starts with 5-6′ between repetitions and then an 8 minute set break.
 Then 1X80m with a 10 minute break, 1X100m with a 15 minute break, 1X120m with a 20 minute break and finally 1x150m.
 Then the cooldown.
-Basically it’s a lot of short high quality work with a LOT of standing around and doing nothing.
+Basically it’s a lot of short high quality work with a LOT of standing around doing a whole lot of nothing.

 Ice Speed Skating Sprint Training